Vechur cattle

+History

 The Vechur animals were saved from extinction due to conservation efforts by Sosamma Iype, a Professor of Animal breeding and Genetics along with a team of her students.
 In 1989, a conservation unit was started.
 A Conservation trust was formed in 1998 to continue the work with farmer participation.

 The Vechur cow was popular in Kerala until the 1960s, but became rare when native cattle were crossbred with exotic varieties.

 In 2000, the Vechur cow was listed on the FAO's World Watch List of Domestic Animal Diversity, in its ‘Critical-Maintained Breeds List', pointing to imminent extinction as breeds are included in the list when the number of breeding females and males fall to very low levels.
 About 200 cows are supposed to exist today, nearly 100 of them with the Veterinary College.